You can only apply for legal aid through a solicitor that does legal aid work.

 The application must be submitted by a solicitor who is registered to provide criminal or civil legal assistance.

-The Scottish Legal Aid Board funds projects around Scotland to help people who are facing legal problems.
+We fund projects around Scotland to help people who are facing legal problems.
 The current projects can help with one or more of the following types of problem:

 A child can apply for legal aid if you are old enough to understand why you need a solicitor to help you, and to ask a solicitor to work for you.